Andrew Freeman FACS HLM - location

 which utilise my training, and experience.

-My training has been in the areas of economics, accounting, legal studies, data processing, teaching, and educational administration and policy.
-I have worked in the areas of adult training, information technology, teaching, research and planning, evaluation, and general public administration.
+My training has been in the areas of accounting, economics, legal studies (BEc Monash), data processing (GradDipDP CIT), teaching (DipEd BEd Monash, Cert4TESOL Teach International), and educational administration and policy (MEd Melb).
+I completed my HSC (Year 12) at Haileybury College in Melbourne, Australia in 1972 (OH '72).
+I have worked in the areas of adult training, evaluation, general public administration, information technology, planning, research, and teaching.
 I have contributed to a range of national and international conferences and journals on themes related to educational innovation, long range planning (more particularly, futures research), and technological change.

 with network futures

-My Master of Education minor thesis at Melbourne University
+My Master of Education (MEd) minor thesis undertaken at the University of Melbourne (Melb)

 and is titled: